 Greg Coleman Law hopes to see other hospitals follow suite and stop conducting power morcellation procedures that place women at grave risk.

 Personal Injury Law Firm: Greg Coleman Law

-At Greg Coleman Law, our experienced personal injury attorneys have the experience and resources to go after large companies and negligent hospitals.
+At Greg Coleman Law, our experienced personal injury attorneys in Knoxville have the experience and resources to go after large companies and negligent hospitals.

-If someone you love has developed uterine cancer after a power morcellation procedure, please dont hesitate to contact us.
+If someone you love has developed uterine cancer after a power morcellation procedure, please do not hesitate to contact us.